mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 Last but not least, applying Ahead-of-Time compilation as part of our build process, helped us improve the initial rendering time.

+Web Workers also sound quite tempting.
+However, at the time of writing this article they are still not production ready.
+On top of that, **I would not recommend using Web Workers in development since you will loose sense of how your application behaves when running in the main UI thread.**

 # Resources

 1. [Ahead-of-Time compilation in Angular](http://blog.mgechev.com/2016/08/14/ahead-of-time-compilation-angular-offline-precompilation/)